Avoid These Mistakes

 Potential Cost: Significant shortfall in total loss payout

-Incident: Engine failure requiring expensive salvage and repairs
+Incident: Engine failure requiring salvage and repairs while outside the policy's navigation limits.

-Lesson: Accurate valuation is crucial for adequate coverage
+Lesson: Accurate valuation is critical to adequate coverage.

 How to Avoid These Mistakes